schipiga/queue-consumer/README.md

 # Concurrent queue consumer

-##### Service, which consumes messages from a queue in multithreading mode and pass them to handlers, launched with other threads as well.
+#### Service, which consumes messages from a queue in multithreading mode and pass them to handlers, launched with other threads as well.

-This project is born under inspiration of https://github.com/goodmanship/sqsworkers/ , where I would like to implement my vision of proper architecture in such projects.
+This project was born under inspiration of https://github.com/goodmanship/sqsworkers/ , where I would like to implement my vision of proper architecture in such projects.

 My main concern was to make consumer more abstract, not related with AWS SQS only.

-But of course my personal usage for SQS.

-With it's code it follows conveyor conception.
+Although I plan to use it mostly for AWS SQS consuming.

+It follows the principle of conveyor assembly, when each stage of the assembly pass the items that have passed the previous stage.
+Failed items are rejected.

 ## How to use